OzHache/Design-Patterns-in-C-Sharp/Structural Patterns/Flyweight Pattern/Flyweight.md

-#The Flywheel Pattern
+#The Flyweight Pattern
-The Flywheel Pattern is also known as the Cache Pattern The Members of the Flywheel Pattern are:
+The Flyweight Pattern is also known as the Cache Pattern The Members of the Flyweight Pattern are:
 - The Flyweight which defines the interface that the client expects to see
 - The Concrete Flyweight which implements the Flyweight interface
 - The Flyweight Factory which is the class that creates and manages the Flyweight objects